 How to join

 Joining is easy.
-Please send your payment to our bank NL07 ABNA 0483 0008 76, listing your name in the comments section, and then fill in the form by clicking Once your payment and form are received, you will receive your membership/discount card by mail.
+Please send your payment to our bank NL07 ABNA 0483 0008 76, listing your name in the comments section, and then provide your name and address details to email@example.com.
+Once your payment and form are received, you will receive your membership/discount card by mail.

 The new membership term is from the 1st April 2016 to the 31st March 2017.